lausek/lovm2/book/src/building/expressions.md

 }
 ```

+## Resolvement of Variables

+While lowering, the runtime keeps track of locally assigned identifiers.
+This is crucial for determining the scope during read access later.
+If a variable is not known locally, a fallback to global scope happens.

+`Expr` variants relying on this functionality are `Variable` and `Access`.
+As such, their macro helper functions `lv2_var!` and `lv2_access!` follow the same rules.

 ## Example

 We want to transform the formula `(1 + 2) * f(2)` to `lovm2` bytecode.
 Use a parser of your choice to generate an abstract syntax tree from the textual representation.
 Note that `lovm2` does not care about operator priorities so its your parsers duty to correctly handle them.
 After processing the input, your ast should look something like this: